 People are greatly divided on the topic of early mortgage pay off — some say it’s a good idea, others disagree.
 This topic is highly debatable because there are so many factors to consider, and even a slight change in one of these factors could swing the answer in one way or another.
-In any case, a reader by the name of p3keith left an interesting comment with a different twist on this topic — should you pay off mortgage early on a rental property?
+In any case, a reader left an interesting comment with a different twist on this topic — should you pay off mortgage early on a rental property?

 Is it worth it?